Donald Trump Insults ‘Sleepy’ Joe Biden And Elizabeth ‘Pocahontas’ Warren, Says Democrats Are ‘Maniacs’

 Touting Republican health care proposals, Trump accused the Democrats of wanting to “socialize medicine.”
 He also said that the opposition party is in favor of “open borders,” and predicted that the economy will crash if a Democrat wins in 2020.

-The president also lashed out at members of the media present at the event, and suggested that his administration is looking at launching its own network.
+The president also lashed out at members of the media present at the event and suggested that his administration is looking at launching its own network.

 As The Inquisitr reported, the Democratic-controlled House of Representatives launched an impeachment inquiry into Trump.

-The president is being accused of using the power of his office to damage Biden’s campaign — according to pro-impeachment Democrats, he pressured Ukraine’s President Volodymyr Zelensky to investigate the former vice president’s son Hunter, threatening to withdraw military aid unless Ukraine complies with his request.
+The president is being accused of using the power of his office to damage Biden’s campaign — according to pro-impeachment Democrats, he pressured Ukraine President Volodymyr Zelensky to investigate the former vice president’s son Hunter, threatening to withdraw military aid unless Ukraine complies with his request.

-The prospect of impeachment appears to have made the president’s rhetoric more aggressive, and since the launching of the inquiry he has gone on the offensive, virulently attacking Democrats via social media and during public appearances.
+The prospect of impeachment appears to have made the president’s rhetoric more aggressive, and since the launching of the inquiry he has gone on the offensive, aggressively attacking Democrats via social media and during public appearances.